EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

 that respects row and column names, inserting **0** vectors when needed.
 Second,
-wanted to be able to perform _matrix_ mathematics as easily as _scalar_ mathematics in `R` data frames using the [tidyverse][link-tidyverse] syntax [@Wickham:2019].
+we wanted to be able to perform _matrix_ mathematics as easily as _scalar_ mathematics in `R` data frames using the [tidyverse][link-tidyverse] syntax [@Wickham:2019].